Recol/Battlefield-2042-Season-6-Steam-Fixer/README.md

 ### Using the Batch File

 1. Double-click on `RunUninstallEAApp.bat` to run the program.
-This will execute the included PowerShell script.
+If administrative privileges are not already provided, the script will automatically request them.
+This will then execute the included PowerShell script.

 **Note**: Running the Batch file will require administrative privileges.